syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/overview.md

 * `TransitionMode`: Specifies the transition mode of the `SfPullToRefresh`.
 * `Sizing`: Width, Height and progress stroke width customization support for `SfPullToRefresh`.
-* `Colour`: Background and progress stroke color customization support for `SfPullToRefresh`.
+* `Color`: Background and progress stroke color customization support for `SfPullToRefresh`.
 * `StartRefreshing()`: Starts the programmatic refreshing.
 * `EndRefreshing()`: Ends the programmatic refreshing.